hamax97/hamax97.github.io/projects/ideas.md

   * Include a feature to record the voice and compare against the Scripture verse, if the record matches the verse at least in 90% (or something), then it was successful.
   * The voice recording and comparison with the verse should happen real-time, like Google translator.
   * Include daily quotes from the Scriptures or old brothers in the faith as encouragement.
+  * How about this technique of writing the first letters: https://www.youtube.com/watch?v=k8k_rNTDjJM